NEET 2018 NEWS

 National Eligibility cum Entrance Test, popularly known as NEET, is a national level medical entrance examination.
 Candidates looking to get admission in MBBS/BDS can opt for this exam.

 NEET is an offline pen and paper based exam.
 In a time limit of 180 minutes, candidates have to answer 180 questions.
-The exam which is divided in 4 sections, contains 45 questions each on the subject Physics, Chemistry, Zoology and Botany.
+As per NEET Exam Pattern, the question paper is divided into 4 sections and contains 45 questions each on the subject Physics, Chemistry, Zoology and Botany.
 Each question in the exam carries 4 marks whereas there is a negative marking of 1 mark for every incorrect response marked by the candidate.
-Check NEET Exam Pattern

 NEET examination can be taken in Hindi, English and 8 other regional languages of the country.
 The exam centers for NEET are spread all over the country in 103 cities.
 Every year, more than a million candidates appear in the exam for roughly 50000 seats medical seats available under its ambit.